Central Intelligence: Plot

 Joyner meets Maggie for their marriage counseling session, where Stone is posing as the counselor.
-Stone convinces Joyner to help him, so he sets up a meeting with Olson, who is able to track the offshore account for the auction to get the deal's location.
-Olson apologizes for bullying Stone, but fabricates his apology before once again antagonizing him.
+Stone convinces Joyner to help him, so he sets up a meeting with Olson, who can track the offshore account for the auction to get the deal's location.
+Olson feigns an apology for bullying Stone before once again antagonizing him.
 Harris calls Joyner and threatens to arrest Maggie if he fails to help them detain Stone.
 Joyner reluctantly betrays him, and the CIA arrests him.

-As Harris tortures Stone to get his confession, Joyner helps him escape.
-Joyner discovers the deal is happening in a Boston underground parking garage and helps Stone steal a plane.
+As Harris tortures Stone to get his confession, Joyner helps him escape, and discovers the deal is happening in a Boston underground parking garage and helps Stone steal a plane.
 Stone enters alone, while Joyner watches Harris entering a short while later.
 Assuming that she is the Black Badger, he runs after her, only to find Stone meeting with the buyer and claiming to be the Black Badger.
 Stone shoots Joyner, grazing his neck, to keep him safe.
-Stanton arrives, having faked his death, and reveals himself to be the Black Badger.
+Stanton arrives, having faked his death, and reveals himself to be the Black Badger, and that Stone was framed.

 A fight breaks out, and Stanton reveals his plan to frame Stone for the crime.
 Stone kills him by ripping his throat out.
-Joyner and he make it to their 20th high school reunion.
+Joyner and Stone make it to their 20th high school reunion.
 Upon arriving, Joyner reconciles with Maggie and promises to improve their marriage.
 The new prom king is announced to be Stone; Joyner reveals to Maggie that he hacked the school's voting system to make it happen.
 Olson shows up to bully Stone again, but he finally stands up for himself and punches him unconscious.

-In Stone's acceptance speech he reveals he is Weirdicht, cites the importance of overcoming obstacles, and praises Joyner as his best friend.
-He then relives his most embarrassing incident on his own terms by stripping.
+In Stone's acceptance speech, he reveals that he is Weirdicht, cites the importance of overcoming obstacles, and praises Joyner as his best friend.
+He then relives his most embarrassing incident on his terms by stripping.
 Stone then encounters his high school crush Darla McGuchian, whom he proceeds to share a kiss and dance with.

 Sometime later, Maggie is now pregnant, and Joyner has joined Stone in the CIA.
 As a gift for his first day on the job, Stone returns Joyner's varsity jacket.